 As we are constantly monitoring response times both through CRM reporting and our Performance Management software, TaskTeacher, we see some ISMs who are consistently behind.
 When we kindly ask what’s preventing them from sticking to time parameters, the answer is some form of ‘I don’t have enough time’.
 When we dig deeper into why they are not at their desks, we find that a manager, often not their direct supervisor, has them doing something else.
 Managers: If your Internet team is not at their desks, in front of their computers, or near their phones, you are wasting the dealership’s money.
 Arranging cars on the lot, watching the sales floor, raking snow, addressing Internet connectivity, changing print cartridges, handling license and title calls, taking notes for dealer trades, addressing computer issues, decorating for Christmas, giving foot rubs, et cetera ad nauseam, is not the responsibility of the Internet team, unless…

 It’s (not) in the job description.

 To this day, it astounds me how few dealer employees know what their job description is, let alone have it in writing.
 Even those who do, do not have a clear understanding of what they need to do on a day-to-day basis.
 Some employees can’t even tell you who their direct supervisor is.
-Joe has written on this topic a few times (here and here), so I’ll keep this section brief.
+Joe has written on this topic of BDC job descriptions and BDC job responsibilities a few times, so I’ll keep this section brief.
 Give your employees clear and reasonable expectations of what’s needed of them, as well as who’s in the chain of command.
 Otherwise, keep wasting time and money on anarchy.